ChuckyJI/ChuckyJI/README.md

 Will be focus on: :sweat_drops:	**Data science and Business analysis**

-  > Conbine the consulting experiense and application scenarios in China with global digital development and technology.
+  > Combine the consulting experiense and application scenarios in China with global digital development and technology.

 :cake:	Hope to communicate.